Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 We briefly summarize the main conclusions of this section.

-Based upon the area-preservation property of a closed contour under topological transformation in an incompressible 2D flow we suggest to use for evaluation of goodness of distributive mixing the modified quantities of intensity of segregation and scale of segregation.
+Based upon the area-preservation property of a closed contour under topological transformation in an incompressible 2D flow, one suggestion for quantifying distributive mixing is to use the modified quantities of intensity of segregation and scale of segregation.
 All quantitative measures: square density, intensity and scale of segregation, and entropy reveal nonmonotonic behavior in time while approaching their limits for a uniform mixture.
-In order to properly judge how well or badly two substances are mixed, it is recommended to use both first- order measures (square density $\langle D^2\rangle$, intensity of segregation $I$, entropy $e$, quality $Q$) and second-order measures (e.g., the scale of segregation $L$) of the mixing quality.
+In order to judge properly how well or badly two substances are mixed, it is recommended to use both first-order measures (square density $\langle D^2\rangle$, intensity of segregation $I$, entropy $e$, quality $Q$) and second-order measures (e.g., the scale of segregation $L$) of the mixing quality.
 Large (exponential) stretching rates do not always correspond to the best quality of mixture.
-Many of these quantities have dependence on the scale they are computed at.
-The concept of mix-norm \cite{Mathew2005} circumvents this problem.
+Many of these quantities have a dependence on the scale at which they are computed.
+The concept of mix-norm circumvents this problem.

-A similar point can be made in the context of decay of correlations in smooth ergodic theory.
+A related point can be made in the context of decay of correlations in smooth ergodic theory.
 Equations~(\ref{eq:exp}) and (\ref{eq:poly}) represent exponential and polynomial decay of correlations respectively.
 Certainly, exponential decay will tend to zero at a faster rate than algebraic decay, but there is nothing in Eqs~(\ref{eq:exp}) and (\ref{eq:poly}) to suggest when this faster rate will occur.
 Although exponential mixing is a desirable property, it is quite possible that in finite time, a chaotic system with an exponential tail may be beaten by a system with a polynomial tail.

-An alternative quantification of the rate of mixing has been proposed in \citet{MacKay_CCT2007}, namely the decay of the ``transportation" distance from an advected measure to the equilibrium measure.
+(An alternative quantification of the rate of mixing has been proposed in \citet{MacKay_CCT2007}, namely the decay of the ``transportation" distance from an advected measure to the equilibrium measure.)